ALib C++ Library

 4. T_EnumRecords

-Assigns a "record type" to an enumeration and allows to retrieve a static definition of such record for it's elements.
+Assigns a "record type" to an enumeration and allows retrieving a static definition of such record for it's elements.

 2. Arithmetical and Bitwise Enums